 Kicking off the debate, Simon Cadbury, director of strategy and marketing at Intelligent Environments, expressed his thoughts on social media companies and search engines considering becoming banks and why this topic should be examined.
 He stated: “We first saw Google and Apple have a go at payments.
 Then we saw virtual branches on Facebook.

-“However, for some time the thought of these tech giants actually becoming a fully-fledged bank with a banking licence has felt a bit farfetched, but the debate hasn’t gone away.
-First, Open Banking offers them an interesting route into Banking and then, as if by magic, the Wall Street Journal has run a story suggesting Amazon are seriously considering becoming a bank, in partnershipwith either JP Morgan Chase or Capital One.
+“For some time the thought of these tech giants actually becoming fully-fledged banks with banking licences has felt a bit farfetched, but the debate hasn’t gone away.
+First, Open Banking offers them an interesting route into banking and then, as if by magic, the Wall Street Journal has run a story suggesting Amazon are seriously considering becoming a bank, in partnershipwith either JP Morgan Chase or Capital One.
 Therefore, timing of this discussion is great and I’m looking forward to debating whether this is going to be a reality.”

 The challenges and opportunities from the GAFAs

 The new regulations of Open Banking are designed to encourage collaboration and competition.
 But will the GAFAs be the ones to harness the opportunities that PSD2 offers?
 Within the financial industry, payments are where tech giants could cause the most disruption to banks and other financial institutions.